Predestination in Islam: History

-Ma'bad al-Juhani (d.
-699 CE) was considered as the forerunner of the predestination rejectionists in Islamic community as he questioned the essence of Fate.
-Abd al-Rahman al-Awza'i has recorded that Ma'bad was influenced by an anonymous Christian theologian figure called Susan.
-Ma'bad was crucified by the orders of the Caliph Abd al-Malik ibn Marwan in Damascus.
+Ma'bad al-Juhani (d.699 CE), was crucified by the orders of the Caliph Abd al-Malik in Damascus.
+He was said to be the first man to discuss the Qadr (Divine Decree).

 The Umayyad, during their reign, took the theological position that God had bestowed the caliphate on them, just as the Qurʾān described the bestowing of a caliphate on Adam (Q.2:30).
 Among their opponents were Qādarī who asserted "human free will in some form", such as that the good acts of any person come from God, but their bad acts (including those of God's caliph) come from themselves.

-The Mu‘tazili school argued that since justice (‘adl) is "the true essence" of divinity, "God can only do and only wishes what is salutary for human beings".
-(Based on verses Q.3:104, Q.22:10, Q.4:81.)
-He not only orders people to do that which is good and forbids them to do that which is reprehensible, he abstains from doing evil Himself.
-The evil in the world comes instead from Man's/human beings' free will.
-Man (the human race), therefore, is "the genuine “creator” (khāliq) of his actions".
-After the dispute between the Qadarites and Jabarites, majority of Muslims community at that time followed the middle path dictated by the Quran and Sunnah, "between the two extremes".
+After the dispute between the Qadarites and Jabarites, Islam followed the middle path dictated by the Quran and Sunnah, "between the two extremes".

 Following the overthrow of the Umayyad dynasty by the Abbasid in 750 CE, the Qādarī movement "either faded out or was absorbed into the rationalist Muʿtazila movement".